Lee Brand: Political career

 government.
 In 2011, he served as the Council President.

 In 2016, Brand ran for the Mayor of the City of Fresno.
 He finished second in the primary and won the November runoff.
 He was sworn in as the 25th Mayor of Fresno on January 3, 2017.

 Post-Political career

 Lee Brand concluded his term as Mayor of Fresno on January 5, 2021.
 After finishing his political career, he began researching his family ancestry finding surprising information about his father and grandfather.

 This motivated him to write a book about family relationships through generations.
 His debut novel Discovering the Family I Never Knew, is a fictional book inspired by real people and events in his life.

+In 2024, his second fiction book called The Emperor of California was published.
+In 2025, Brand released his third book, The Last Desperado, a novel set behind the backdrop of the Great Depression.